dvrpc/coding-for-planners-and-engineers/Python/topics/Installing-Packages.md

 # Installing one package

-The ecosystem of open-source 3rd-party libraries are a major component of why Python has become one of the most commonly-used programming languages.
+The ecosystem of open-source 3rd-party libraries is a major component of why Python has become one of the most commonly-used programming languages.

 ## `pip`

-In the early days of Python, the only way to install a package published by a 3rd-party was by running the command below.
+In the early days of Python, the only way to install a package published by a 3rd-party was by running a command with `pip`.
 We'll use `pandas` for this example:

 ```bash
 pip install pandas
 ```

 This command searches the [Python Package Index (aka "PyPI")](https://pypi.org) for a package named `pandas`.
-If it finds a match, it will install it into whatever environment the command was executed from, so make sure that the appropriate environment has been activated before executing this command.
+If it finds a match, it will install it into whatever environment the command was executed from, so make sure that the appropriate environment has been activated before executing this command!

-`pip` is still widely used, but comes with some major limitations for Windows users hoping to install open-source GIS packages (like `geopandas`)
+`pip` is still widely used, but comes with some major limitations for Windows users installing open-source GIS packages (like `geopandas`)

 ## `conda`

 Most (but not all) packages are also published on [conda-forge](https://conda-forge.org).
-The major difference between the two is that `conda` is installing binaries while `pip` is installing and building from source code.
-Another benefit is that packages are audited for safety/security before being included on conda-forge.
+The major difference between the two is that `conda` installs binaries while `pip` installs by building from source code.
+Another benefit of conda-forge is that packages are audited for safety/security before being included in the registry.
 One downside to this safety feature is that sometimes a library's package on `conda` might be a version behind what's available on `pip`.
 As long as you don't need a bleeding-edge library, this is a net benefit.

-To install `pandas` from the channel `conda-forge`, run:
+To install `pandas` with `conda` from the channel `conda-forge`, run:

 ```bash
 conda install -c conda-forge pandas